plasma-group/pigi/packages/docs/src/spec/src/01-core/merkle-interval-tree.rst

 Proof Generation
 ================
-Proofs can be generated after the full Merkle tree has been generated as per thealgorithm `described above`_.
+Proofs can be generated after the full Merkle tree has been generated as per the algorithm `described above`_.
 Proofs consist of a list of `internal nodes`_ within the Merkle tree.

 The proof for a given leaf node is computed as follows: